 Florida State University Research Foundation (FSU Research Foundation) - The purpose of the FSU Research Foundation is to promote and assist the research and training activities of the University through income from contracts, grants, and other sources, including income derived from the development and commercialization of the University's work products.
-The FSU Research Foundation provides monetary support to the Real Estate Foundation to support acquisition and carrying costs of real estate that are to its benefit.
-Amounts totaling \$0 and \$520 were included as transfers from related organizations in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2021 and 2020, respectively.
-Amounts owed to the FSU Research Foundation from the Real Estate Foundation for the nonrecourse promissory note related to the purchase of Champions Hall were \$12,000,000 and \$0 as of June 30, 2021 and 2020, respectively.
-See Notes 6 and 8 for more details concerning the purchase and lease of Champions Hall.
+Amounts owed to the FSU Research Foundation from the Real Estate Foundation for the nonrecourse promissory note related to the purchase of Champions Hall were \$11,780,065 and \$12,000,000 as of June 30, 2022 and 2021, respectively.
+See Notes 5 and 7 for more details concerning the purchase and lease of Champions Hall.

 Seminole Boosters, Inc. (Boosters) - The Boosters serve to increase and promote the education, health, and physical welfare of University students by providing financial support from the private sector for the Intercollegiate Athletic Program.
-Amounts owed to the Real Estate Foundation from the Boosters for the lease related to Champions Hall were \$4,228,778 and \$0 as of June 30, 2021 and 2020, respectively.
-See Notes 5 and 6 for more details concerning the purchase and lease of Champions Hall.
+Amounts owed to the Real Estate Foundation from the Boosters for the lease related to Champions Hall were \$3,506,119 and \$4,228,778 as of June 30, 2022 and 2021, respectively.
+See Notes 4 and 5 for more details concerning the purchase and lease of Champions Hall.

-14. SUBSEQUENT EVENTS
+13. SUBSEQUENT EVENTS

-Subsequent events have been evaluated through September 7, 2021, which is the date the financial statements were available to be issued.
+Subsequent events have been evaluated through October 5, 2022, which is the date the financial statements were available to be issued.
 Events occurring after that date have not been evaluated to determine whether a change in the financial statements would be required.